phorks/phork-blazor-reactivity/docs/reactivity/REACTIVITY-IN-ACTION.md

 # Phork.Blazor.Reactivity in Action

-In this document we will use examples to demonstrate how using `INotifyPropertyChanged`, `INotifyCollectionChanged` combined with the power _Phork.Blazor.Reactivity_ can reduce the amount of boilerplate code that we have to write in order to bring reactivity to our components.
+In this document we will use examples to demonstrate how using `INotifyPropertyChanged`, `INotifyCollectionChanged` combined with the power _Phork.Blazor.Reactivity_ can reduce the amount of boilerplate code we have to write in order to bring reactivity to our components.

+You can check out a live demo of the examples described in this document [here](https://phorks.github.io/phork-blazor/reactivity-demo/reactivity-in-action).

-Let's assume that we have the following models:
+Let's assume we have the following models:

 ```csharp
 class Person